-Catherine Hardwicke - Born October 21, 1955 in Cameron TX.
+Catherine Hardwicke - Born October 21, 1955 in Cameron Texas.
 She first worked as an architect, only attending film school in her late 20s.
-She's also a Director and screenwriter.
+She is also a Director and screenwriter.
 Inducted into the Texas Film of Fame in March 2009.
 Besides working with the Tombstone 1993 movie cast, she's known for Thirteen (2003), Twilight (2008) and Red Riding Hood (2011).

 Hair & Make-up Department Head: David Atherton

 Make-up Artists: Ma Kalaadevi Ananda (as Marilyn Carbone), Karen Dahl, Kathleen M. Hagen, Dennis Lidiard, Cheryl Ann Nick.
 2nd Unit - Cheryl Markowitz, Tina Sims.
 Special effects - Jeffrey S. Farley (uncredited).

 Hair Stylists: Key - Candy L. Walken.
 Stylists - Patricia Androff, Roberta Gruden.
 2nd Unit - Cheryl Markowitz, Tina Sims.